3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 [Gitlab](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/index.html#adding-a-gpg-key-to-your-account)
 is set up correctly to provide GPG commit verification.

+### Configuring Thunderbird

+To send and receive end-to-end encrypted emails using Thunderbird you need to tell it to use the gpg keyring by modifying the config:
+`Settings -> General -> Config Editor... -> mail.opengp.allow_external_gnupg`
+Set the value to true and restart Thunderbird.
+Now when opening an encrypted email a prompt to unlock the gpg keyring should appear and the email will be decrypted given it was encrypted with your public key.

 ### Create a pull request with key

 After everything is set up, please issue a pull request to this repo with